WildClaims: Information Access Conversations in the Wild(Chat): Introduction

 We address this question by studying the WildChat dataset and come to the realization that the necessity for information retrieval is not always in explicit users' information need, but often implicitly in the form of check-worthy factual assertions made by the system; see example conversations in Figure~\ref{fig:examples}.
 This implies that the existing definitions of information access systems are limited and do not provide a full picture where retrieval is needed.

-To enable the study of this phenomenon, we present the \textbf{\dataset} dataset, a novel dataset of 121,905 factual claims extracted from 7,587 utterances across 3,000 WildChat conversations using existing fact extraction methods~\cite{Huo:2023:RSE,Song:2024:VSE}, with check-worthy claims subsequently automatically identified and manually validated~\cite{Hassan:2015:DCF,Majer:2024:CCD}.
-With this resource, we can now quantify this phenomenon: \textit{\textbf{RQ2}: How prevalent are information access conversations in real user-system interactions?}
+To enable the study of this phenomenon, we present the \textbf{\dataset} dataset, a novel dataset of 121,905 factual claims extracted from 7,587 utterances across 3,000 WildChat conversations using existing fact extraction methods~\cite{Huo:2023:RSE,Song:2024:VSE}, with check-worthy claims subsequently automatically identified and manually validated on 200 factual claims~\cite{Hassan:2015:DCF,Majer:2024:CCD}.
+With this resource, we can now quantify this phenomenon: \textit{\textbf{RQ2}: How prevalent is conversational information access in real user-system interactions?}

 Our preliminary prevalence analysis conservatively estimates that, depending on the method, 18\%--51\% of conversations contain implicit or explicit factual assertions requiring verification.
-Using check-worthiness methods that fairly correlated with human annotations, this prevalence can be up to 32\%--76\%.
+Using check-worthiness methods that are fairly correlated with human annotations, this prevalence can be up to 32\%--76\%.
 Interestingly, our resource reveals that many of these conversations do not explicitly request information, but rather arise in the context of non-information-access tasks, such as creative writing or editing tasks.

 \textbf{Key contributions} and findings of this paper are as follows: